Why Jupiter is Astounding! (way more than you think)

 Would it surprise you, then, to learn that that's the wrong answer??

 No, it's not a trick question.
-Not even the center of the Sun is the right answer.
+Not even the centre of the Sun is the right answer.

 In fact, the hottest place in the solar system is a region just outside of Jupiter's atmosphere, in space, within Jupiter's magnetosphere (or the region of space under the influence of Jupiter's magnetic field).

-Due most likely to the aforementioned ocean of liquid metallic hydrogen, Jupiter has the strongest magnetic field of all planets within the solar system.
+Due to the aforementioned ocean of liquid metallic hydrogen, Jupiter has the strongest magnetic field of all planets within the solar system.

 By comparison, the surface of the Sun is a just 5,500 degrees Celsius.
-Even the center of the Sun is no match, for it maxes out at 15 Million degrees Celsius.
+Even the centre of the Sun is no match, for it maxes out at 15 Million degrees Celsius.

-Thus, as counter intuitive and incredulous as it may sound, the space surrounding Jupiter is 6 to 7 times hotter than the center of the Sun, despite the latter being a gargantuan nuclear fusion furnace thousands of times larger than Jupiter itself.
+Thus, as counter intuitive and incredulous as it may sound, the space surrounding Jupiter is 13 times hotter than the centre of the Sun!
+Despite the latter being a gargantuan nuclear fusion furnace thousands of times larger than Jupiter itself.

 <Hottest place in the solar system, seen in real time through my telescope>